Jane Austen Books in Order (+PDF)

 Northanger Abbey would be anyone’s perfect first Jane Austen novel.
 I found myself laughing out loud at times at Catherine’s over-the-top imagination.

-The Dashwood sister star in this Jane Austen book about their life after their father’s untimely death.
+The Dashwood sisters star in this Jane Austen book about their life after their father’s untimely death.
 Thrown out of their home, they must try to find husbands to secure their place in the world.

 I found their struggles to be deeply engaging.
 Though I connected more with Elinor’s practicality than Marianne’s immaturity, I ultimately loved both sisters.